paolosalvatori/ofn-azure-install/README.md

 ## Artifacts ##

-This repository contains the following artifacts:
+This repository contains the following folders and artifacts:

 ```batch
  ┣ 📂docs